-Extraction aftercare and recovery: What to expect (and do) 24 hours after having your tooth pulled and beyond.
+Extraction aftercare and recovery: What to expect (and do) the day after having your tooth pulled and beyond.

 You'll need two sets of post-op instructions.